Æ

 Dementia and Alzheimer’s predominantly affect older adults, and as the population ages, more people will experience the memory loss, cognitive impairment, and loss of independence that come with these conditions.

 “The brain is the center of our human experience, and its degeneration can be devastating, both to individuals and their families,” says Dr. Frank, who has seen firsthand how difficult a dementia diagnosis can be.
-“The promise of saving the brain is what drove me into the field of neurology and impassioned my work testing new medications for Alzheimer’s disease here at Bruyère for the past 16 years.”
+“The promise of saving the brain is what drove me into the field of neurology and impassioned my work testing new medications for Alzheimer’s disease here at Bruyère Health for the past 16 years.”

 A chance to treat Alzheimer’s in our lifetime